NoRaincheck/chess-accuracy/README.md

 uv install
 ```

-The example script is shown in `calculate_accuracy.py` but there is a lot more work that is needed.
+The example script is shown in `calculate_accuracy.py`, the current implementation is based on [Lichess notes and their Scala implementation](https://lichess.org/page/accuracy).
 My current thought process is to package it as a standalone application using `pyinstaller` using `pydeargui` as a GUI.

 This repository is partly to learn how to build GUI applications and package them for Windows.